History of the Irish in Baltimore: Demographics

 St. Vincent de Paul Church in Jonestown, September 2014.

 Work advertisement in the Baltimore Sun, April 21, 1857: "No Irish need apply."

 In 1880, the Irish made up a large portion of the foreign-born population of Baltimore at 24.6% of all foreign born residents.
 16.9% (56,354) of Baltimore was foreign born, 13,863 of them Irish.

 In 1920, 10,240 foreign-born White people in Baltimore spoke an English or Celtic language.
+At that time 6% of the foreign-born white population was from Ireland, most of any Northwestern European country.

 In 1940, 2,159 immigrants from Ireland lived in Baltimore.
 These immigrants comprised 3.5% of the city's foreign-born white population.
 In total, 4,077 people of Irish birth or descent lived in the city, comprising 4.6% of the foreign-stock white population.

 In the 1940 United States census, Irish-Americans comprised 22% of the foreign-born population in Highlandtown.
 In Hamden, Baltimore's tract 13–5, 7% of foreign-born residents were Irish-American.

 The Irish-American community in the Baltimore metropolitan area numbered 341,683 as of 2000, making up 13.4% of the area's population.
 This made them the second largest European ethnic group in the Baltimore area after the Germans.
 In the same year, 32,755 people in the Baltimore metropolitan area were of Scottish-Irish descent, comprising 1.3% of the metropolitan area's population.
 In the same year Baltimore city's Irish-American population was 39,045, 6% of the city's population.
 In the same year, 3,274 people in Baltimore were of Scottish-Irish descent, comprising 0.5% of the city's population.

 In 2011, immigrants from Ireland were the sixty-sixth largest foreign-born population in Baltimore.

 In 2013, an estimated 37,359 Irish-Americans resided in Baltimore city, 6% of the population.

 History

 Quigley's Half-Irish Pub located in Ridgely's Delight, March 2009.

 The James Joyce Pub in Harbor East, April 2015.

-During the 1700s and 1800s, many states in the United States allowed non-citizens to vote.
+During the 1700s and 1800s, many states in the United States allowed male non-citizens to vote.
 Anti-German Catholic and anti-Irish Catholic sentiment following the War of 1812 and intensifying again in the 1840s lead many states, particularly in the Northeast, to amend their constitutions to prohibit non-citizens from voting.
 Non-citizen voting was banned by the Maryland Constitution of 1851.

 Baltimore became a leading destination for Irish immigrants to the United States in the mid-1800s during the Great Famine, with around 70,000 Irish people settling in the city during the 1850s and 1860s.

 Prior to the passage of the Fair Housing Act of 1968, racially restrictive covenants were used in Baltimore to exclude African-Americans and other minority groups.
 Some Irish-American real estate developers, such as Edward J. Gallagher, developed segregated housing.
 Advertisements in the Baltimore Sun describe Gallagher's Ednor Gardens, named after his sons Edward and Norman, as racially "restricted".